-- Level 1 required - You can change the value of the code digit to which the cursor is pointing using the <↑> and <↓> keys. - Please enter code : 111 - This function is also cyclic, and the cursor appears at the first position again when you move it beyond the last position.
+- You can change the value of the code digit to which the cursor is pointing using the <↑> and <↓> keys. - Move to the next position of the code number using the <→> key.

+This function is also cyclic, and the cursor appears at the first position again when you move it beyond the last position.